Yury Slyusar: Biography

 In 2003–2007 he worked as the commercial director of Rosvertol.
 Since 2005 he has been the head of the committee for helicopter programs at Russian aerospace holding company Oboronprom.

 In 2009 Slyusar was named assistant to the Minister of Industry and Trade in the Government of the Russian Federation Viktor Khristenko.

 In 2010 Slyusar was appointed director of the Aviation-Industry Department in the ministry.

 In January 2012 Slyusar was appointed Deputy Minister of Industry and Trade.

 Slyusar was Deputy Industry and Trade Minister prior to 13 January 2015.
 He had duties related to the Government Commission on Biological and Chemical Security while he was in government.

 On 13 January 2015 Slyusar was appointed CEO of UAC.
 Previously, the CEO duties and those of the General Designer of UAC were held jointly by Mikhail Pogosyan.

 On 15 July 2021 Slyusar had a meeting with Russian president Vladimir Putin to discuss the corporation's current activity and major projects.

 Until December 2021 Slyusar was a member of the Supreme Council of United Russia Political Party.

 He was appointed by president Vladimir Putin as the acting governor of Rostov Oblast on 4 November 2024, after the previous governor Vasily Golubev resigned from the position.

 Family

 He is married and has two children.
+Wife - Slyusar Olga Leonidovna.
+Among Olga Leonidovna assets include the Rostov-on-Don construction company "StroyVertol", established in 2008.